 The final choices will be held to a group vote where the majority vote will decide the final resolution.

 When deciding on other choices such as unassigned tasks, the group will deliberate to whoever feels most comfortable with the task at hand in order to handle it.
-If no volunteer comes forth, then the task will be assigned based to the member whose project role most closely encompasses the task.
+If no volunteer comes forth, then the task will be assigned to the member whose project role most closely encompasses the task.

 Statement of Understanding